 Alrighty.
 I’ll let you into a secret.
 I’ve been wearing the same pair of hiking trousers every day for the past 168 days.
-My Montane Terra Ridge hiking trousers have walked 1,200 miles through scrubland, mud, past blackberry thorns, climbed over many fences and survived everything else that has been thrown at them.
+My Montane Terra Ridge hiking trousers have walked 1,600 miles through scrubland, mud, past blackberry thorns, climbed over many fences and survived everything else that has been thrown at them.
 And they’re still going strong.
-I’ve found they are windproof but not nettle proof and damn sturdy.
-They have reinforced knees and inside ankles.
+I’ve found they are windproof and damn sturdy (but not nettle proof).
+They have reinforced knees and inside ankles which are great against scuffing.
 The only evidence of such use is a small tear on each hem where I’ve caught them.
-Considering the abuse they have been put through, that’s good going!
+Considering the abuse they have been put through, that’s good going.

 + super sturdy, reinforced knees and ankles, vent zips, stretchy round the bum